 3. Disconnect All Connected Devices

-Sometimes, the problem is due to a USB plugged device becoming incompatible with Windows 10.
+Sometimes, the problem is due to a USB plugged device becoming incompatible with Windows operating system.

 You can identify the incompatible device by connecting USB devices one-by-one to your computer, until you find the device that causes the display to switch OFF.